cmayekar/BRD-interview-packet/README.md

      DONE  Build complete.
 Watching for changes...

     ```
-The webapp should now be accessible at [http://localhost:3000](http://localhost:3000)
+The webapp should now be accessible at [http://localhost:3000](http://localhost:3000) and look something like following:
 ![Application](./example-images/app-on-startup-example.png)

 ## Submit changes back to BRD<a name="submitback"></a>